Loughborough University (UK) offers two positions for post doc researchers related to two H2020 funded projects.

 Other waste management organisations existed already but actually they were not always following my imaginations and visions; I wanted to be in an organisation that is more personal with a lean structure, flexible and more scientifically based.

-And here we are, the International Waste Working Group was founded by six “waste friends” and many colleagues and friends filled this organisation with life.
-And I must say that all my expectations have been fulfilled and I think that IWWG contributed a lot to expand our knowledge and to further develop waste management."
+And here we are, the International Waste Working Group was founded by eight “waste friends” and many colleagues and friends filled this organisation with life.
+And I must say that all my expectations have been fulfilled and I think that IWWG contributed a lot to expand our knowledge and to further develop waste management.

 Dipl.
 Ing., 1968 in Civil Engineering, Dr. Ing. in 1976, both degrees from Technical University of Braunschweig, Germany.
 Between 1969-1982 researcher at the Institute of Urban Construction, Section Water Quality Management, Technical University of Braunschweig.
 From June 1977 until October 1978 Post-Doc at the University of Wisconsin – Madison, USA.
 Since 1982 Professor and since 1991 Head of the Department of Waste Management at the Hamburg University of Technology(TUHH).